gromeck/CWP-Mockup/README.md

 $ ./CWPMockUp
 ```

-The GUI allows to change the number of simulated tracks (from 1 to 3000).
+The server GUI allows to change the number of simulated tracks (from 1 to 3000).

 ## What does the server do?
 The server simulates the requested number of tracks.
 It uses an airspace of 500nm by 400nm with a maximum height of 40,000ft.